usnistgov/SpectrumBrowser/README.md

      pip install virtualenvwrapper

      Your OS install may already include a few of these packages:
-     I am assuming you are running on Centos, Fedora or RedHat and are using yum for package management (use equivalent commands for other flavors of Linux):
+     I am assuming you are running on Centos, Fedora or RedHat and are using yum for package management (use equivalent commands eg. "apt" for other flavors of Linux):

      yum group install "C Development Tools and Libraries"